dtraft/elm-classnames/Readme.md

 ## Usage

 This utility helps simply the generation of html className strings based on one or more conditions.
 As the number of conditions grows, this can become more challenging to manage.
-By passing a list of `(String, Bool)` tuples to the exposed ` function, this becomes much easer.
+By passing a list of `(String, Bool)` tuples to the exposed `classNames` function, this becomes much easer.

 ```elm
 import Html exposing (Html, div, text)